 No. Competition Management will be required to keep the waivers for three years.

-Yes.
-Competition Management must arrange temperature monitoring upon arrival each day for volunteers, officials, competition staff, and service providers.
-If you have a temperature of 100.4° F (38° C ) or higher you may not enter the facility.
+Competition Management, state, or local guidelines may require temperature monitoring upon arrival.
+If you have a temperature of 100.4° F (38° C) or higher you may not enter the facility.

 5. Will Competition Management supply me with a facemask?

 Check with Competition Management before traveling to the competition.